gymk/Study-CPP/pointers/shared_ptr/Readme.md

 # std::shared_ptr

-    - it uses atomic integers for synchronized reference count increment (in std::shared_ptr (copy) constructor) and decrement (in std:sahred_ptr destructor)
+    - it uses atomic integers for synchronized reference count increment (in std::shared_ptr (copy) constructor) and decrement (in std:shared_ptr destructor)
-    - if possible moving ownership or referencing is best (which asks why do we need a constly shared_ptr as a first-hand) [refer](http://seanmiddleditch.com/dangers-of-stdshared_ptr/)
+    - if possible moving ownership or referencing is best (which asks why do we need a costly shared_ptr as a first-hand) [refer](http://seanmiddleditch.com/dangers-of-stdshared_ptr/)

 ## creating